charlielu05/charlielu05.github.io/_posts/2020-12-02-Bayesian Regression Model.md

 ---
 layout: post
-title: Bayesian Regression Model (Part.1)
+title: Bayesian Regression Model (Part 1)
 ---

 Ever since I started working in Data Science and delving deeper into Machine learning models, I have had a strong interest in learning about Bayesian models.
 It was never really clear to me though why or when a "Bayesian" model would be preferred compared to the more traditional OLS or Tree based models that I was more accustomed to, so there was never really a drive to get serious in learning about it.